 production.
 MXF is emerging as a format that can manage complex content and metadata, and is also designed for exchange of motion imagery.
 The "best"

-format to choose is application dependent.
+container to choose is application dependent.

 What is Large Volume Motion Imagery (LVMI)?

 LVMI systems typically collect very high pixe-density imagery (100 Mpixels to a 10 Gpixels per frame) using arrays of cameras or